vlain1337/deo/README.md

 	<img src="https://img.shields.io/badge/LICENSE-MIT-lime">
 </p>

-All PHP shell are deobfuscated manually (using my hand and my brain) from many diffrent types of obfuscation like goto, Yak-Pro, eval(, halt_compiler, fopo and some others, i've spend like a year maybe to finish this project, so why don't you star and follow me :D, PHP shell are from around the world.
+All PHP shell are deobfuscated manually (using my hand and my brain) from many diffrent types of obfuscation like goto, Yak-Pro, eval(, halt_compiler, fopo and some others, i've spend like a year maybe to finish this project, so why don't you star and follow me :D, PHP shell are from around the world and will be always updated over time.

 There are so many PHP shell backdoors that are obfuscated just to cover up that in their code there is an email logger that will automatically send the full backdoor shell url, server ip and others to the creator email, so that the creator can get a shell backdoored website for free, but some are just to protect their code from a skid :p, and also some shell are not 100% deofuscated if there some error, blank, fix it by your self.